15 FAQs about grievance issues

 However, if the employee has unreasonably failed to follow the provisions of the Acas Code of Practice (see 3), the Tribunal may reduce any award made against you by up to 25%.

-Under new rules, employees bringing a claim will now have to pay an up-front fee, with further charges payable if the case goes ahead (unless they meet eligibility criteria for remission).
+Employees bringing a claim have to pay an up-front fee, with further charges payable if the case goes ahead (unless they meet eligibility criteria for remission).

 8. What if the person raising the grievance is no longer an employee?